AdaCompNUS/summit-docs/MkDocs/Docs/tutorials/changing_camera_view.md

-<h1>Changing Camera View</h1>
+<h1>Changing the Camera View</h1>

 The camera view in SUMMIT can be either changed using mouse / keyboard, or through code.

 ## Mouse / keyboard

-To change the camera angle, hold down the right mouse button and drag your mouse around.

-To change the camera position, hold down the right mouse button and use the WASD keys.
+To change the camera angle, hold down the right mouse button and drag your mouse around; To change the camera position, hold down the right mouse button and use the WASD keys.

 ## Python API